 When a client visits your professional website, are they getting the information they want and need?
 Are benefits of hiring you, as opposed to your competition, clear?
 Do they leave with enough information to make a hiring decision, or at least feel inclined to contact you?

 An effective freelance writer website should do those things.
 Does yours?

-I previously announced on the forum that I'm in the process of reviewing freelance writer websites so I can feature the best of the best on the blog for you to learn from.
+I previously announced I'm in the process of reviewing freelance writer websites so I can feature the best of the best on the blog for you to learn from.
 Of all the mistakes I've come across during these reviews, the biggest one is this: Too many freelance writers make their websites about them instead of their clients.